 5. Glessner House

-The Glessner House is a National Historic Landmark built in 1887, located near the lakeshore, a couple blocks over from Soldier Field.
-This traditional Victorian style mansion was the former home of Francis Glessner Lee, a pioneer of forensic science whose work inspired CSI’s Miniature Killer episodes.
+The Glessner House is a National Historic Landmark built in 1887, located near the lakeshore, a couple of blocks over from Soldier Field.
+This traditional Victorian-style mansion was the former home of Francis Glessner Lee, a pioneer of forensic science whose work inspired CSI’s Miniature Killer episodes.
 Today, it’s said that the house is haunted by the ghost of its architect, Henry Hobson Richardson, who died before the home was completed.

 6. The Site of The Battle of Fort Dearborn

 During the War of 1812, a grisly battle ensued at what is now the intersection of Michigan Ave. and Wacker between a contingency of settlers at Fort Dearborn and the Potawatomi tribe.
 After the dust cleared, 83 people were killed.
 However, it wasn’t until the 80s, when a construction company working the road accidentally unearthed the remains of bodies that had long been buried, that paranormal reports began to occur.
 Since then, witnesses have reported ghosts running and screaming at the site of the battle.

 7. Marina City (East Tower)

 Originally built as a city-within-a-city to keep white Americans from fleeing to the suburbs during an era wrought with systemic racism, Marina City has long been subject to grisly murders, untimely deaths, and suicides.
 The peculiarity, however, lies in the fact that all of these tragedies took place in the East Tower.